isaaclo123/isaaclo123.github.io/src/pages/resume/resume.md

 * **System Configurations** (github.com/isaaclo123/nix-config) & (github.com/isaaclo123/my-playbook)
     * Created configuration files for declarative software deployments for my personal computer and VPS instance.
-Personal computer files are written with the NixOS declarative language and the VPS files are written with Ansible.
+Personal computer configurations are written with the NixOS declarative language and the VPS configurations are written with Ansible.